 Businesses naturally seek out clever and creative people.
 Unfortunately, like confidence, these traits that make executives successful can also be associated with dishonesty and unethical behavior.

 The authors of a recent Harvard Business School working paper concluded that creative people are motivated to think outside the box and are well-suited to change — two characteristics that also allow them to reinterpret their behavior and rationalize their moral transgressions.
-While companies need smart, savvy people on the payroll, appropriate controls must be in place to keep creativity flowing in a positive direction.
+While companies need smart, savvy people on the payroll, appropriate controls must be in place to keep the creativity flowing positively.

 Environmental Elements of White-Collar Crime